tinycaterpillar/maple-leaves/graph_generator/README.md

   An integer `n`, representing the number of vertices.
 It must be of the form `4k` or `4k + 1`.

 - **Output**
-  A list of **graphic degree sequences** satisfying all of the following conditions:
+  A list of degree sequences that are graphic and satisfy all of the following conditions:

   1. **Graphic Sequence**
      The sequence satisfies the **Erdős–Gallai theorem**, i.e., it corresponds to some simple graph.